Solly5310/Slack-Clone/README.md

 ### 2.4.
 Milestone 4 - Multi-user interactivity (10%)

--- we also need to consider if a user does not have a linked channel

 Milestone 4 focuses on the interactions that come from having multiple users in the system.

 #### 2.4.1 Inviting users to a channel